matteoquintiliani/earthworm-docker-sandbox/doc/README_1_main.md

 make create_ew_env_from_another EW_ENV_FROM=ew_test1 EW_ENV=ew_test2
 ```

+  - Create an Earthworm Environments from a zip file

 Morevoer, you can create as many Earthworm Environments as you want starting from the same zip file or git repository.

-Remember, if the subdirectories `params`, `log` and `data` do not exist then you can not be able to run the Earthworm Environment.
-If they reside in different paths, you can optionally map by symbolic links the Earthworm Environment subdirectories by variable `MAP_EW_ENV_SUBDIRS`.
-If they do not exist, you can even create subdirectories as needed declaring the paths within variable `CREATE_EW_ENV_SUBDIRS`.

 Example for creating from a zip file an Earthwom Environment with name `my_test_env`: